hanrichard/Notebook/aws/aws learning doc/vpc.md

 - security group = stateful
 - network access conlist = stateless
 - NO transitive peering
+- only one internet gateway per vpc

 ### vpc gateway
 - one per vpc
-- security groups can't span vpcs
+- security groups can't span vpcs !!!!

 ### nat instance
 - it is a ec2 instance
 - when creating a NAT instance, disable source/destination check on the instance
-- NAT instance must be in a public subnet
+- NAT instance must be in a public!!!! subnet
 - must be a route out of the private subnet to the NAT instance -  to work
 - increase instance size
 - behind a security group